athenalry/athenalry/README.md

 ### Hi there 👋, thanks for visiting!
-My name is **Athena** and I am a sophomore studying Software Engineering Student at the University of Waterloo.
+My name is **Athena** and I am a junior studying Software Engineering Student at the University of Waterloo.
 I'm looking for an internship for Summer 2022.
 If you are hiring, feel free to reach out!

 ### 📚 What I'm Up To,: